 - Strengthening transnational multi-level governance for better Water Management

-The thematic issues of interest for DTP (priority axis), namely those in relation to ‘Transnational management, use and valorisation of water related resources’, will be explained and promoted, providing a platform for networking opportunities, exchanging best practices and experience and building partnerships between the main programme stakeholders and other actors in the Danube region.
+The thematic issues of interest for DTP (priority axis), namely those in relation to ‘Transnational management, use and valorisation of water related resources’, was explained and promoted, providing a platform for networking opportunities, exchanging best practices and experience and building partnerships between the main programme stakeholders and other actors in the Danube region.

-The forum will allow:
+The forum allowed:

 - Better preparation of the calls for proposals covering transnational issues in connection to Water, focusing on the specific needs and challenges of the Danube region.